tihana-gray/computer-infrastructure-assessment/README.md

 6. Saves the dataset as a `.csv` file in the `data` folder.

+### Timezone Handling

+Since FAANG companies trade in the U.S., Yahoo Finance provides timestamps in America/New_York time.<br>
+To align with Irish local time, the script performs the following steps:
+- Checks if the dataset includes timezone information.
+- Localises the data to America/New_York (the stock exchange timezone).
+- Converts the timestamps to my local timezone (Europe/Dublin).
+- Verifies the conversion by printing the timezone.

 ### Learning Path:

 This task helped me understand how to: